There's a lot to consider with staircase renovation and if you're looking to design yours from scratch, you're in the right place.

-Additional staircase specifications:
+Additional staircase considerations:

-- A landing must be provided at the top and bottom of a staircase – this is usually a little wider than the width of the staircase
+- A landing must be provided at the top and bottom of a staircase – this is usually a little wider than the width of the staircase.

-- Balustrading is essential for anything more than two risers
+- Balustrading is essential for anything more than two risers.

 Staircase design ideas

 Think about how your staircase fits within your home and make sure to position it so that space is maximised upstairs and downstairs.
-Whilst some staircase designs look beautiful, they're not practical for everyday life – take time to consider whether they will encourage noise to echo through the house or pose a challenge to family life.
+While some staircase designs look beautiful, they're not practical for everyday life – take time to consider whether they will encourage noise to echo through the house or pose a challenge to family life.

-TOP TIP: Make sure you double (and triple) check measurements before investing.
+Top tip: Make sure you double (and triple) check measurements before investing.